The Battle of Tuntenhaus: Synopsis

 The first part of the documentary introduces the Tuntenhaus ("house of queers") – a gay and radical drag queen squat on Mainzer Strasse in East Berlin, in 1990; the occupation is one of many on the street, which was known as a "hotbed of revolutionary and anti-fascist activity."

 The film follows the inhabitants as they go about their daily lives: communal dinners, love relationships, fortifying the squat against Nazi attack.
 The film documents a small number of residents who agreed to appear on camera, depicting aspects of their daily lives such as communal meals, personal relationships, and preparations against potential Nazi attacks.

 The main narrative emphasizes dramatic incidents, including possible confrontations with neo-Nazis, although such clashes did not ultimately occur.
 One example is a scene in which the occupiers set out for a counter-protest that ultimately proved to be a feint.
-The squatters are evicted by West German police on November 14, 1990, as part of the Battle of Mainzer Strasse.
-In part two of the documentary, two years later, Bashore revisits some of the locations and interviews some of the former squatters again.
+The squatters are evicted by West German police on 14 November 1990, as part of the Battle of Mainzer Strasse.

+In part two of the documentary, a year later, Bashore revisits some of the locations and interviews some of the former squatters again.